Can you explain the "B" score in the Class Totals Report?

 The score in the "B" column is the baseline score.
 It is the number of questions the student answers correctly the first time the student is tested (no matter on what date or during which marking period that happens).
+However, if the student was in ESGI last year (as a full student or for a pre-assessment), then the B score is final score from the previous year.
+That only happens when the exact same test is being used in both years.
 The only way for this B score to change is if you delete the baseline test.

 The scores in the numbered columns are the current number of correct answers for that marking period.
 The "1 column" referred to below is the score for the 1st marking period.

 Please see below for how it is possible for the B column and 1 (or other) column(s) to have varying scores:

 If the B score is 0, but the 1 column has a number, then the following occurred: